 Ensuring continuous and voluntary conservation

-Since its inception, FTA has focused on creating a secure and enforceable legal land conservation agreement for private landowners.
-During its early years as a private, non-profit organization, FTA adapted an existing Chilean law into the Servidumbre de Conservación agreement.
+Since its inception, Tierra Austral has focused on creating a secure and enforceable legal land conservation agreement for private landowners.
+During its early years as a private, non-profit organization, Tierra Austral adapted an existing Chilean law into the Servidumbre de Conservación agreement.

 Working with Private Landowners to protect Chile’s natural heritage